samuelmbiya/rc522-iot/README.md

 rc522-iot
 =========

-A python wrapper API that allows you to interface with the mfrc522 RFID card reader and a Raspberry Pi
+A python wrapper API that allows you to interface with the mfrc522 RFID card reader and a Raspberry Pi Zero W

 Requirements
 --------